Off-Equatorial Orbits around Magnetically Charged Black Holes: Derivation of the electromagnetic tensor for the rotating MBH

-As in Section~\hyperref[sec:static]{\ref{sec:static}}, we define the electromagnetic potential on the northern-hemisphere patch, while the southern patch is related by the gauge transformation.
 To derive the electromagnetic tensor in the rotating magnetically charged spacetime, we follow the complex transformation algorithm \cite{Newman1965, Adamo2014}, starting from the static spherically symmetric MBH described by the Reissner–Nordström metric.

 We first replace the time coordinate $t$ with the null coordinate $u$, defined through

 such that the line element in Eq.~\eqref{eq:static_metric} simplifies to

 Then we introduce the \textit{null tetrad} $\{l, n, m, \bar{m}\}$, where $l$ and $n$ are real while $m$ and $\bar{m}$ are complex conjugates.
 The only non-vanishing scalar products are $l \cdot n=1$ and $m \cdot \bar{m}=-1$.
 The contravariant metric can then be expressed in terms of the tetrad as